kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 ### Future Phases

 These phases aim to implement the `Pod` mode.
-After this phase is completed the full advantanges of user namespaces can be used in some cases (stateless workloads).
+After these phases are completed the full advantanges of user namespaces can be used in some cases (stateless workloads).